bigscience-workshop/t-zero/examples/README.md

     --parallelize
 ```

-The evaluation per epoch results will be saved as a CSV file in `output_dir`.
+The per epoch evaluation results will be saved as a CSV file in the `output_dir`.
 By default, it trains on the whole dataset.
 Optionally, you can pass `--num_shots` to train it on a random subset of examples.

 Like the zero-shot inferencing [script](../evaluation/run_eval.py), you are expected to provide `dataset_name`, `dataset_config_name`, and `template_name`.
-You can find the list of templates per dataset is available in [this file](../evaluation/template_list.py), which were the ones we used in the T0 paper (and what's installed if you did `pip install -r requirements`.)
+You can find the list of templates per dataset in [this file](../evaluation/template_list.py); these were the templates we used in the T0 paper (and installed if you did `pip install -r requirements`.)
 However, [`promptsource`](https://github.com/bigscience-workshop/promptsource) is being continously updated, so if you don't intend to reproduce the exact results from our paper, you may want to install the latest `promptsource` and call, for example, `DatasetTemplates("super_glue", "rte").all_template_names` to access the new templates.

 ## Distributed Training

 Although still an experimental feature of 🤗 Transformers, the simplest way to train T0 is to pass the `--parallelize` flag as shown in the example above, which calls `model.parallize()` and splits the model over all visible GPUs.

-To train T0 3B, you need at least 42GB of GPU memory in theory, which in practice usually means at least two V100s, three RTX3090s, or a single A6000.
+To train T0 3B, you need at least around 48GB of GPU memory in theory, which in practice usually means at least two V100s, three RTX3090s, or a single A6000.
 For T0 11B, you need at least eight V100s.
 (If you don't need training and only need inferencing, then the VRAM requirement is about 1/4 of training, i.e., a single 3090 for T0 3B, or a single A6000 for T0 11B.)

 Of course, you can further reduce the VRAM requirement by using [DeepSpeed](https://huggingface.co/docs/transformers/main_classes/deepspeed) with [`accelerate`](https://github.com/huggingface/accelerate).
-Please refer to their documentation for installation and configuration.
-And then run:
+Please refer to their documentation for installation and configuration, and then run, for example:
 ```bash
 accelerate config
 accelerate test